-It all started for me in 8th Grade English when we learned about foreshadowing (when we know this about a character’s past it makes sense later when they act a certain way) the concept of our past impacting our future choices and I remember thinking “Now this is interesting…”
+It all started for me in 8th Grade English when we learned about foreshadowing (when we know this about a character’s past it makes sense later when they act a certain way).
+The concept of our past impacting our future choices lite up my brain and I remember thinking “Now this is interesting…”

 So, psychology became my focus with the goal of private practice.
 Only a handful of states had licensing back in 1975 and California was one of them.
 As graduation from the University of Iowa approached, I mailed out 253 letters of introduction and inquiry along the coast of California (I thought I might as well have an ocean view!).
 One letter arrived at CHOMP and was forwarded to Monterey County Outpatient Mental Health.
 An interview was set for Halloween day, which was my second airplane trip and my first view of the ocean.
 I had found paradise.
 My interest and experience in group work landed me the position.

 I returned to Iowa, arranged to graduate early, packed up my car, drove the southern route, and was sitting in my office before Christmas.
 Licensing happened as quickly as the process permitted but private practice came much slower.
 I loved the teamship of the outpatient clinic; it felt like our own practice.
 But after years of mounting county politics, I was ready to go out on my own in 1983.

 Ten years later I started BreakFree for Women as a counterpart to Breakthrough for Men.
 I met with Fred Jealous whose mind, heart and lap was full with the wonderful men’s program he had developed.
 I was enthusiastic about the similarity of Breakthrough to the group work I had been doing and the idea of my creating a women’s program was born.